Many pests cause chewing damage to plants. One of them is the grasshopper.

 15. Kaolin Clay

 Mix this natural powder with water and liquid soap before applying it to your plants.
-Kaolin clay will keep away these insects as it creates a barrier between them and your plants.
+Kaolin clay will keep away these insects, creating a barrier between them and your plants.

 16. Diatomaceous Earth (DE)